OpenCSGs/csghub-installer/helm-chart/README.md

     snap install helm --classic && helm version
     ```

-#### Configuring PV Dynamic Management
+#### Configure PV Dynamic Management

 If your cluster already supports this feature, or if it is a Kubernetes cluster enabled by the above method, you can skip this section.
-The method described in this section is **only for testing**, **only for testing**, **only for testing**, and **only for testing**.
+The method described in this section is **only for testing**.
 Do not use it in a production environment.

 The solution here comes from [kubernetes-sigs/sig-storage-local-static-provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner), please refer to [Install local-volume-provisioner with helm](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) for details.